 Gingerbread Decorating Day is celebrated in the United States on the second Saturday in December.
-The holiday was created specifically for creative individuals who do not mind spending time doing an exciting job!
-Everyone takes part in it: both children and adults.
-What about you?
+It’s a day for creative individuals who don’t mind spending some time on a fun activity!
+Everyone can take part – both children and adults – so why not join in?

-We did not find anything about the origin of the holiday, but we know a lot about gingerbread!
-Researchers claim that the first traces of treats were discovered during the opening of ancient Egyptian tombs.
-Interestingly, even in those days, gingerbread was important, since they were carefully placed along with the deceased.
-There are references dating back to 350 BC.
-The modern form came to us from Belgium, Germany borrowed this recipe – then it spread throughout Europe and the world.
+The origin of the holiday is unknown; however, we know a lot about gingerbread!
+It is believed that the first traces of it were discovered during the opening of ancient Egyptian tombs, dating back to around 350 BC.
+The modern form of the treat came to us from Belgium, and then spread throughout Europe and the world.

-- in Europe, honey gingerbread was valued – they were often taken on long journeys;
+- In Europe, honey gingerbread was highly valued – they were often taken on long journeys.

-- in Poland, sweets acted as a dowry for the bride;
+- In Poland, gingerbread was used as a dowry for the bride.

-- Historically, bakers have not shared recipes with anyone, keeping secret even the amount of ingredients used.
+- Historically, bakers kept their recipes secret and did not share them with anyone, even the amounts of ingredients used.

 Bake your own gingerbread cookies and decorate them!
-Connect children, brothers, mothers, grandmothers to a fun event … Take pictures of the resulting masterpieces and publish them on social networks.
-Participate in competitions for the best product!
-Hold a competition between friends and determine the winner by agreeing on prizes in advance.
+Involve your children, siblings, parents, and grandparents to create a fun event.
+Take pictures of the resulting masterpieces and post them on social media.
+Join competitions for the best product!
+Hold a competition between friends and agree on prizes in advance.